Surfshark Review: Quick Expert Summary

 In addition, the VPN has also undergone 2 other security audits by cybersecurity firm Cure53.
 One of the audits tested how secure Surfshark’s browser extensions are, while the other audit focused on the provider’s server infrastructure.
 Both audits concluded that Surfshark’s browser extensions and server infrastructure provide great security.

-I ran speed tests by connecting to a VPN server in all 100+ countries where Surfshark has a server, and I experienced a 71% slowdown on average.
-But I’m based in Romania, which has some of the fastest internet speeds in the world, so the slowdown wasn’t as bad as it seems — I still maintained fast browsing, streaming, and torrenting on local, nearby, and distant servers.
+I ran speed tests by connecting to a VPN server in all 100 countries where Surfshark has a server, and I experienced a 71% slowdown on average.
+But I’m based in Romania, which has some of the fastest internet speeds in the world, so the slowdown wasn’t as bad as it seems — I still maintained fast speeds on local, nearby, and distant servers.
 That said, I experienced very noticeable slowdowns on very remote servers in Japan, New Zealand, and South Korea.

 First, I ran a speed test without being connected to the VPN to get a baseline for my speeds: